BIBB Logo

 You should seek advice before applying for recognition.
 This is provided in Germany and abroad.

-Where can I get advice on the recognition?
+Where can I get advice on recognition?

 You can get advice on the recognition of your professional qualification in Germany and also abroad.
 The counselling is free of charge.
 Counselling centres local to you can be found via the counselling search.